and1can/neural-network-and-digit-recognition/README.md

 scikit-learn==0.17
 scipy=0.11.0

+To run code seen in Analysis, go into Data directory and choose one of two functions to train with.

-to train with cross entropy
+    1) to train with cross entropy

        python2.6 n.py

-to train with mean square loss: python2.6 mean.py
+    2) to train with mean square loss:

+       python2.6 mean.py